LehuyH/slasho/docs/README.md

 ### Deploying Commands Globally
-So far, the ping command is only available in your development server.
+So far, the ping command is only available on your development server.
 Slasho provides utilities that can deploy commands globally.
 Modify the code that deploys commands to the dev server to the following
 ```ts
 bot.launch().then(()=>{
     //Deploys to ALL servers